 Young people: Aged 18-30 from an EU Member State.
 They must be registered on the portal to take part in occupational projects.

-From 1 January 2021, some participants coming to the UK may require a visa under the T5, Temporary Worker, Government Authorised Exchange (GAE) scheme.
+From 1 January 2021, some participants coming to the UK may require a visa under the Temporary Work - Government Authorised Exchange (GAE) scheme.
 This is part of the UK Visas and Immigration (UKVI) points-based system and is needed before participants can take up their placement in the UK.
-For more details, please take a look at the Erasmus+ website.
+For more details, please go to the Erasmus+ website.

 Check out our additional resources on Traineeships and Jobs: